Andrew-McGee/foam/README.md

 ## Core Features

 - Browse by recently played, newest added, most frequent, favourited and random album views.
-- Browse by artists or tracks with filters.
+- Browse by artists, albums or tracks with filters.
 - Browse, create and add to playlists.
 - Play or shuffle albums.
 - Add individual songs or albums to current play queue.
 - View current queue via pulldown list.
 Jump ahead or back in queue via clickable list.
+- Drag and drop reorder of play queue.
+Save play queue to permanent playlist.
 - Top of screen micro player with transport controls, mini art thumbnail and volume, mute controls.
 - Favourite or unfavourite individual tracks or albums.
 - Download links for individual tracks.